Lesson 15: Slurs and Legato Playing

 A slur is a sentence.
 The notes are the words.

-A slur over a group of notes asks you to tongue only the first.
-The rest happen by finger movement alone.
-The air flows continuously; only the fingerings change.
-This is the recorder's equivalent of bowed legato — with no separation between adjacent notes — and it transforms a melody from a sequence of arrivals into a single phrase.
+A slur over a group of notes asks you to tongue only the first; the rest happen by finger movement alone over continuous air.
+This is the recorder's equivalent of bowed legato, and it transforms a melody from a sequence of arrivals into a single phrase.

-Play the line twice.
-First with too on every note; second with too on the first note of each beat only and the rest slurred.
+Play the line twice: too on every note, then too only on the first note of each beat with the rest slurred.

-Each pair of eighth notes is one tongue, two pitches.
-The fingers must move precisely on the second eighth or the pair sounds smudged.
+Each pair is one tongue, two pitches — the fingers must move precisely on the second eighth or the pair smudges.

 Play: a lyrical melody